Vinnie Politan

 Previously, he co-created and hosted After Dark, a hit show on HLN which featured an in studio jury.
 It was the network's highest premiering show in its history.
 Before that he anchored "Prime News with Vinnie Politan" on HLN and HLN Special Report.
 He co-anchors In Session on the cable network truTV.
 He previously co-anchored Bloom & Politan: Open Court (alongside Lisa Bloom) and Both Sides (with Kimberly Guilfoyle).

-Trials covered by Politan include those of or connected to Jodi Arias, Trayvon Martin, Casey Anthony, Johnny Depp, Alex Murdaugh, Sean "Puffy" Combs, OJ Simpson, Scott Peterson, Kobe Bryant, Darrell Brooks, and Kyle Rittenhouse among many others, since joining Court TV in January 2001.
+Trials covered by Politan include those of or connected to Jodi Arias, Trayvon Martin, Casey Anthony, Johnny Depp, Alex Murdaugh, Sean "Puffy" Combs, O. J. Simpson, Scott Peterson, Kobe Bryant, Darrell Brooks, and Kyle Rittenhouse among many others, since joining Court TV in January 2001.
 Additionally, Politan hosted the morning radio show Me and Vinnie on Sirius XM radio's Stars Too station.

 Politan remained at HLN until 2014 when he declined a contract offer from the HLN Network.
 In August 2014, he joined the morning broadcast of Atlanta's local NBC Affiliate WXIA, "11 Alive", as lead anchor for the morning weekday news.
+Vinnie is over six feet tall and is tallest anchor at Court TV.

 Biography

-Born in New Jersey, Politan graduated from West Orange High School and was captain of the school's basketball team both his junior and senior year - leading the squad to back to back conference championships and a state sectional championship.
+Born in New Jersey on Thursday, February 4, 1965, Politan was raised in West Orange, New Jersey, and graduated from West Orange High School, where he was captain of the school's basketball team both his junior and senior year - leading the squad to back to back conference championships and a state sectional championship.
 He attended Stanford University in Palo Alto, California, receiving an AB in Communication before attending Seton Hall University School of Law in Newark, New Jersey.

 Career

+His first original job was in 1988 when he co-owned Metropolitan Recording Corporation with Jerry Salerno, he later on revived the label.

-Politan, the brother of a corporate attorney and son of federal judge Nicholas H. Politan, was a prosecutor in Bergen County, New Jersey, before going into journalism.
+Politan, also the brother of a corporate attorney and son of federal judge Nicholas H. Politan, was a prosecutor in Bergen County, New Jersey, before going into journalism.

 Following his time as prosecutor, Politan worked in the private legal sector, including at the Carella-Byrne law firm in New Jersey.
 Politan's final employment as an attorney was as in-house counsel for the supermarket chain Grand Union.